 Well, unless you have a super local, super fast online delivery service, the biggest e-Commerce period of the year, Christmas is over.
-The final deliveries will land on door-steps tomorrow.
+The final deliveries will land on doorsteps tomorrow.
 (Obviously, excluding those from the big red fat guy himself on Christmas Day).

 And so, it’s a good time to reflect on e-Commerce 2020.
 What online selling lessons can you take out of this weird year?

 Our e-Commerce 2020 experience

-Getting the basics right still matters
+Lesson #1 - Getting the e-Commerce basics right still matters

 We emailed them to understand why, and still haven’t heard back from them.
 Yes, they cancelled the payment and refunded us.
-But, both cases, lost sales.
+But, both cases, they lost sales.

 Terrible customer experience.